-Listing 7 Greedy Decoding

-'''

-function 0 = DrawFromDistribution(P)
+Listing 6 Greedy Decoding function 0 = DrawFromDistribution(P) return argmax(P)

-return argmax(P)

-'''

 While this usually generates reasonable results, due to the autoregressive nature of the model, the greedy method does not however guarantee that the final output sequence is the most likely one.
-Hence, in order to get the most likely final output, exploring other techniques like random search and beam search, are elaborated in Appendix J and Appendix K respectively.
+Hence, in order to get the most likely final output, exploring other techniques like random search and beam search, are introduced below and elaborated further in Appendix J and Appendix K respectively.

-3.2.2 Random Search
+4.2.2 Random Search